SankarDilipVenkatesan/MScBusinessAnalyticsMajorProject/README.md

 # MScBusinessAnalyticsMajorProject
+GROUP 25 - MSc Business Analytics Major Project
-EFFECTIVENESS OF IRELAND'S RENEWABLE ENERGY STRATEGY: A HISTORICAL REVIEW AND FUTURE OUTLOOK
+Titile - EFFECTIVENESS OF IRELAND'S RENEWABLE ENERGY STRATEGY: A HISTORICAL REVIEW AND FUTURE OUTLOOK

+As part of this comprehensive analysis on the effectiveness of Ireland's renewable energy strategy, we have developed Python code to support our findings.
+The code repository includes the following components:

+Dataset Cleaner: A code snippet that handles data preprocessing tasks such as removing duplicates, handling missing values, and standardizing formats.
+This ensures the data used for analysis is clean and ready for further processing.

-This report presents an analysis of Ireland's energy sector, focusing on analyzing renewable and non-renewable energy production, total energy consumption, the Building Energy Rating (BER) of construction on energy efficiency, and a forecast for sustainable energy usage.
-The study analyses historical data to evaluate the influence of government interventions on the growth of renewable energy sources in production and adoption by consumers across different sectors.
+Descriptive Analysis: Code for performing descriptive analyses on Ireland's energy sector.
+This includes visualizations and statistical calculations to analyze renewable and non-renewable energy production, total energy consumption, and the Building Energy Rating (BER) of construction on energy efficiency.
+The descriptive analysis provides insights into historical trends and the impact of government interventions on renewable energy production and adoption.

-Descriptive analyses and a predictive model are employed to determine the trajectory of renewable energy production and consumption and assess the feasibility of meeting future renewable energy goals set by the Irish Government.
+Energy Production Model and Prediction: Python code utilizing RandomForest and XGBoosting regressor models to analyze Ireland's energy production and build prediction models.
+These models identify future trends and predict energy production patterns, enabling us to assess the feasibility of meeting future renewable energy goals set by the Irish Government.

-The findings of this study, may inform policymakers and stakeholders about the effectiveness of current policies and influence future strategies for promoting renewable energy.

-The repository contains python code explaining the below,
-1. Exploratory Data Analysis
-2. Energy Production Model and Prediction using RandomForest Regressor Model and Energy Production Model and Prediction using XGBoosting Regressor Model - An analysis is performed on the Ireland's Energy Production and a prediction model is built using XGBoost and RandomForest regressor model to identify the future trends and prediction
-3. Building Electricity Rating Model and Prediction using Random Forest Regressor Model-  An analysis is performed on the BER rating's of buildings in Ireland, a prediction model is built to identify the future trends and prediction
+Building Electricity Rating Model and Prediction: Code for analyzing the BER ratings of buildings in Ireland and building prediction models.
+These models forecast future trends in building energy efficiency, providing insights into the potential for improving energy efficiency in the construction sector.

-4. Time Series Anlaysis on renewable energy production and consumption
-5. BER and Future energy production analysis and prediction using SARIMA model
+The code repository also includes a SARIMA (Seasonal Autoregressive Integrated Moving Average) prediction model.
+This model is used to forecast future trends and patterns in sustainable energy usage in Ireland.
+By incorporating the SARIMA model into our analysis, we can provide more accurate predictions and assess the feasibility of meeting the future renewable energy goals set by the Irish Government.
+The SARIMA model takes into account the seasonality and trend in the data, enabling us to capture the complex dynamics of sustainable energy usage over time.
+This predictive capability enhances our understanding of Ireland's energy ecosystem and aids in formulating informed decisions for the promotion of renewable energy.